HectorTorresE/Ruby_Enumerable/README.md

 2.- Inside the `enumerable.rb` file there is a module `MyEnumerable` that will implement a subset of the functionality of Enumerable.

-3.- Inside the `my_list.rb` file there is a class `MyList` that includes Enumerable, is initliazice with an array and has a method to outputs each elemnts of the array.
+3.- Inside the `my_list.rb` file, there is a class `MyList` that includes Enumerable: is initialize with an array and has a method to outputs each elements of the array.

 ## Authors